What is email encryption and why it matters

 - Includes a calendar

-- Limited storage unless you pay
+- Limited free storage

 - Requires an alternate email address